sheena-k/Customer_Churn_Analysis/README.md

 The purpose of this task is to:

 *Define proper KPI's.

 *Create a dashboard on Customer Churn Retention Analysis reflecting the KPI's.

 *Explaining your findings, and include suggestions.

 *Services customer has signed up for phone service, internet service, online security, online backup, device protection, streaming TV, streaming movies, tech support, and multiple lines.

-*Customer information: tenure as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical
+*Customer information: tenure as a customer, contract, payment method, paperless billing, monthly charges, total charges and number of tickets opened in the categories administrative and technical.

 *Demographic information about customers: gender, age range, senior citizen and if they have partners and dependents.

 Data Analysis Xpression (DAX):

 *Measures used in visualization are:

 *Average MonthlyCharges = AVERAGE('01 Churn-Dataset'[MonthlyCharges])